flrt/hl7mp/configuration.md

 	  filename: /tmp/files/log/tests.log

 ## TerserLoggerHandler
-A handler that logs informations about messages by extracting special values.
+A handler that logs information about messages by extracting special values.
+The tersers are defined as a list.

-Specify the filename of the log file.
+Specify the filename of the log file, and the keys (tersers).

 	terser-logger-handler:
 	  filename: /tmp/files/log/terser-tests.log
+	  tersers:
+        - MSH-9-2
+        - PID-18

 ## WaitHandler
 A handler that waits for a delay.
 The `scope` allows to define if the handler have to wait for all the messages or for a pourcent of processed messages.